deJilz/p-id-instrument-recognition/README.md

 # P&ID Instrument Recognition

 This project is to create computer vision code that can assist in P&ID development.

+In the early stages of projects, P&IDs often are pdfs thrown together with redlines.
+These pdfs do not have additional data or any supporting documents and require a lot of time consuming effort to catalogue.
+This project's purpose is to help reduce time spent on manual iterpretation of these documents.
+It features tools to assist in counting and indexing.

 ## Features
 - Circular instrument highlighting: Will add red circles to all circular instruments on P&ID